 Import Activities of Chad

-Chad’s high import activities, accounting for 39.57% of GDP, are crucial for meeting domestic needs and driving economic growth.
+Chad’s imports, totaling roughly $2.2 billion (about 11% of GDP), are crucial for meeting domestic needs and supporting economic activity.

 Chad’s key import activities include vaccines, jewelry, electric generating sets, broadcasting equipment, and packaged medicine.
 Its main import partners are China (25%), UAE (20%), France (7%), US (7%), and Belgium (7%).